KPN-CISO/AttackMatrix/README.md

 ## Known issues

-Yes, I know the code could be cleaner and more efficient, particularly the horrendous mess the PHP script is.
+Yes, I know the code could be cleaner and more efficient, particularly that horrendous mess of a PHP script.
 I'm not a professional webdeveloper, okay!? :-)

+## Thanks

+- MITRE, obviously, for their outstanding work on and sharing of ATT&CK [MITRE® ATT&CK](https://attack.mitre.org)
+- D3.js' outstanding Javascript visualization/rendering library [D3.js](https://d3js.org)
+- dagre-d3, for making D3.js understandable enough for me :-) [dagre-d3](https://github.com/dagrejs/dagre-d3)